General info

 Fire Island’s maritime history precedes colonization of Long Island.
 Native Americans hunted and fished in the vicinity long before Colonial settlements were established.
 The economy and life patterns of residents have centered around the Great South Bay and Fire Island since the area was first settled.

-The whaling industry, the era of the U. S. Life Saving Service, shipwrecks, habitation of the island, and the local fishing industry are some of the stories you may learn about at the Fire Island Lighthouse.
+of the island, and the local fishing industry are some of the stories you may learn about at the Fire Island Lighthouse.

-Fire Island also has a long heritage of waterfowl hunting and shellfishing on the Great South Bay.
+There is a long heritage of waterfowl hunting and shellfishing on the Great South Bay.

 COMMUNITY